How Much Does a Mini-Split Cost?

 • Installing a dedicated electrical circuit, $250.

 • Upgrading the electrical panel, $1,200.
-This could be needed if you have an older house.
+This might be necessary if you have an older residence.

 Are Mini-Splits Worth the Cost?